 Then, because so many people were coming and going that they did not even have a chance to eat, he said to them, “Come with me by yourselves to a quiet place and get some rest.” —Mark 6:31

-One day, I pulled into a parking space at one of my favorite “fine dining” restaurants, Burgers & Donuts.
-(I’m not making this name up.
-Google it.)
+One day, I pulled into a parking space at one of my favorite “fine dining” restaurants, Burgers & Donuts (I’m not making this name up, Google it).
 At the same time, a well-dressed forty-something woman in a white Chevy Suburban pulled into the space next to me.
 As I opened my door, I accidentally touched my car door to her door.
 It didn’t make any dent—just a tiny tink sound.
 The woman went ballistic.
-By her reaction, you’d have thought I had taken my car keys and scrawled “I hate Chevy Suburbans and you” on her door.
+By her reaction, you’d have thought I had taken my car keys and scrawled, “I hate Chevy Suburbans and you,” on her door.
 Out of her mouth spewed the foulest language I’ve ever heard.
-She didn’t just drop the F-bomb—she dropped A- through Z-bombs too.
-I’ve never even heard of some of the words she used (I learned stuff about my mom that I never knew before).
+She didn’t just drop the F-bomb—she dropped A - Z bombs too.
+I’ve never even heard of some of the words she used (and I learned stuff about my mom that I never knew before).
 She didn’t want to listen.
-Instead, she returned to her car, slammed the door, displayed the international sign of displeasure, and roared away without a burger or a donut or a conversation.
+Instead, she returned to her car, slammed the door, displayed the international sign of displeasure and roared away without a burger, a donut, or a conversation.

 I’m not sure what was happening in that woman’s life, but she definitely had an out-of-proportion reaction.
 I’m guessing that she was living a busy life with no margins.
 You know what margins are—in a spiral notebook they are those blank white spaces on the sides of each page.
 Margin is space without activity.
 Many of us live our lives without margin: rushed, stressed, fatigued, and overloaded.
 When we live life without margins, we are just one tink away from exploding.